hopanshum/hopanshum0.github.io/_pages/about.md

 I plan to graduate from Duke in the Spring of 2025.
 Prior to the Ph.D. program at Duke, I completed my undergraduate studies at the University of Hong Kong and my master’s studies at the London School of Economics and Political Science.

 I am interested in teaching economics as part of a liberal arts education.
 I have been an instructor and teaching assistant for various courses at Duke, including Intermediate Microeconomics, Game Theory, and Graduate Microeconomics.

+I am available for interviews starting in mid-December, particularly for the European Job Market.